shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 );
 ```

 The code to remove the image zoom is pretty simple.
-At first we check if the main `content-wrapper` has a child `div` with the class `custom-detail`.
+We check if the main `content-wrapper` has a child `div` with the `custom-detail` class.
 If this is the case, we can remove the plugin for the `xl` viewport using the `removePlugin` method of the `StateManager`.

 ```
 (function($, window) {